From CPD to advocacy: How Member Priorities Shifted in 2025

 Members continue to rely on their association to keep them informed about regulatory change, policy developments and industry issues.
 Information remains a core benefit of belonging.

-What has changed is the expectation that associations do more than distribute updates.
+What has changed is the expectation evident in the comments that associations do more than distribute updates.
 Members want interpretation.
 What has changed, why it matters, and what action is required.

-Industry members often frame information as essential for managing compliance and business risk.
-Professional members place greater weight on how information connects to practice, scope and professional judgement.
+Industry members often frame the information provided by their association as essential for managing compliance and business risk.
+Professional members place greater weight on how the information connects to practice, scope and professional judgement.

 When information feels generic, overly technical or disconnected from real decision‑making, it contributes to overload rather than confidence.